Presbyterian Ladies' College, Melbourne: Drama

 Drama and dance studies are part of the compulsory curriculum in the Early Learning Centre, Junior School and in year 8.
 It may be chosen as an elective subject in Years 9 and 10.
 PLC also offers VCE Theatre Studies.

 Musical and drama performances are held by the school each year to cater for students with an interest in an instrument, singing, acting, dancing or backstage.
 PLC also features a number of annual traditions, such as House Concerts and massed choirs and orchestras on stage at Hamer Hall, for the Senior School Speech Night.
 The Year 9/10 drama and Senior School drama productions are conducted in collaboration with Scotch College.

 Music

-Music is highly valued at PLC, and an extensive range of musical instrument instruction is available.
-As a reflection of the value placed on music at PLC girls sing in assembly three mornings a week.
+Musical instrument instruction is available.
+Girls sing in assembly three mornings a week.

-The music director 1915–1935 was the Bohemian-born pianist Edward Goll, a pupil of Emil von Sauer, grand-pupil of Franz Liszt, and teacher of many fine Australian musicians such as Margaret Sutherland and Nancy Weir.
+The music director from 1915 to 1935 was the Bohemian-born pianist Edward Goll, a pupil of Emil von Sauer, grand-pupil of Franz Liszt, and teacher of Australian musicians Margaret Sutherland and Nancy Weir.